SEO can be a tricky business.

 Duplicate content and copied content are all things we need to be aware to help with our rankings.

-In this article we explain everything you need to know about duplicate content.
+In this article we explain everything you need to know.

 Duplicate Content – What is it?